carpentries-incubator/ML_with_AWS_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ::::::::::::::::::::::::::::::::::::::: solution

 ### Solution

+Which checks do you think are most critical before scaling up?

 - **Data loads correctly** – Ensure the dataset loads without errors, expected columns exist, and missing values are handled properly.
 - **Overfitting check** – Train on a small dataset (e.g., 100 rows).
 If it doesn't overfit, there may be a data or model setup issue.
 - **Loss behavior check** – Verify that training loss decreases over time and doesn't diverge.